VibeCodder/PyShareX/README.md

 It provides instant screenshot uploads, screenshot editor, video converter, text and QR recognition, clipboard automation and a fast productivity workflow.
 Built with the help of Claude AI and Gemini.

+For Windows use .pyw script, for Linux .py script

 ## For Linux: